Great Famine (Ireland): Whig government

-The "Gregory clause" of the Poor Law, named after William H. Gregory, M.P., prohibited anyone who held at least 1/4 acre from receiving relief.
-In practice, this meant that, if a farmer, having sold all his produce to pay rent and taxes, should be reduced, as many thousands of them were, to applying for public outdoor relief, he would not get it until he had first delivered up all his land to the landlord.
-Of this Law, Mitchel wrote that "it is the able-bodied idler only who is to be fed—if he attempted to till but one rood of ground, he dies".
-This simple method of ejectment was called "passing paupers through the workhouse"—a man went in, a pauper came out.
+The "Gregory clause" of the Poor Law, named after William H. Gregory, MP, prohibited anyone who held at least 1/4 acre from receiving relief.
+In practice, this meant that the many farmers who had to sell all their produce to pay rent and taxes, would have to deliver up all their land to the landlord to qualify for public outdoor relief.
 These factors combined to drive thousands of people off the land: 90,000 in 1849, and 104,000 in 1850.

-In 1849, the Encumbered Estates Act allowed landlord estates to be auctioned off upon the petition of creditors.
+The Incumbered Estates (Ireland) Act 1849 (12 & 13 Vict. c.
+77) allowed landlord estates to be auctioned off upon the petition of creditors.
 Estates with debts were then auctioned off at low prices.
 Wealthy British speculators purchased the lands and "took a harsh view" of the tenant farmers who continued renting.
 The rents were raised, and tenants evicted to create large cattle grazing pastures.
 Between 1849 and 1854, some 50,000 families were evicted.

-Response of the military
+Military response

-The Royal Navy squadron stationed in Cork under the command of Rear-Admiral Hugh Pigot undertook significant relief operation from 1846 to 1847, transporting government relief into the port of Cork and other ports along the Irish coast, being ordered on 2 January 1846 to assist distressed regions.
-On 27 December 1846, Trevelyan ordered every available steamer to Ireland to assist in relief, and on 14 January 1847, Pigot received orders to also distribute supplies from the British Relief Association and treat them identically to government aid.
+The Royal Navy squadron stationed in Cork under the command of Rear-Admiral Hugh Pigot undertook significant relief operations from 1846 to 1847, transporting government relief into the port of Cork and other ports along the Irish coast, being ordered on 2 January 1846 to assist distressed regions.
+On 27 December 1846, Trevelyan ordered every available steamship to Ireland to assist in relief, and on 14 January 1847, Pigot received orders to also distribute supplies from the British Relief Association and treat them identically to government aid.
 In addition, some naval officers under Pigot oversaw the logistics of relief operations further inland from Cork.
-In February 1847, Trevelyan ordered Royal Navy surgeons dispatched in order to provide medical care for those suffering from illnesses that accompanied starvation, distribute medicines that were in short supply on the island, and assist in proper, sanitary burials for those already deceased.
+In February 1847, Trevelyan ordered Royal Navy surgeons dispatched to provide medical care for those suffering from illnesses that accompanied starvation, distribute medicines that were in short supply, and assist in proper, sanitary burials for the deceased.
 These efforts, although significant, were insufficient at preventing mass mortality from famine and disease.